CDC: Strong evidence in-person schooling can be done safely

-They said there is strong evidence now that in-person schooling can be done safely, especially at lower grade levels, and the guidance is targeted at schools that teach kindergarten up to 12th grade.
+Officials said there is strong evidence now that schools can reopen, especially at lower grade levels.

+The new guidance includes many of the same measures previously backed by the CDC, but it suggests them more forcefully.
+It emphasizes that all of the recommendations must be implemented strictly and consistently to keep school safe.
+It also provides more detailed suggestions about what type of schooling should be offered given different levels of virus transmission, with differing advice for elementary, middle and high schools.

-The agency also emphasized hand washing, disinfection of school facilities, diagnostic testing and contact tracing to find new infections and separate infected people from others in a school.
+Recommended measures include hand washing, disinfection of school facilities, diagnostic testing and contact tracing to find new infections and separate infected people from others in a school.
+It's also more emphatic than past guidance on the need to wear masks in school.

+“We know that most clusters in the school setting have occurred when there are breaches in mask wearing," Dr. Rochelle Walensky, the CDC's director, said in a call with reporters.

 The guidance was issued as President Joe Biden faces increasing pressure to deliver on his promise to get the majority of schools back to in-person teaching by the end of his first 100 days in office.
 The White House said this week that a national strategy would be guided by science.